 Did you have a hard time finding a hatchery?
-Again, that might be because there are areas that prohibit the keeping of chickens.
+It may be because certain areas have limited options due to restrictions on keeping chickens.

 You would want to find a good one with good chickens at great prices with good customer service.
 However, if your choices are limited, then you might want to sacrifice one of these things.

 Whatever happens, though, do not settle for sick chickens!
 If you do not have lots of options, you might want to go with a reasonable price if the cheapest option is an hour or two further.